whoisjordangarcia/matey-vscode/README.md

     Matey for VS Code
 </h1>
 <p align="center">
-  beautiful theme for professional developers.
+  A friend for your code.
 </p>

 <p align="center">